th-nuernberg/usermgmt/README.md

 ### Adding Users

 The uid integer value will be automatically determined based on the `--group` parameter provided.
-Currently you can choose between the two groups *staff* and *student*.
+Currently, you can choose between the two groups *staff* and *student*.

 The uid for a new user will be determined based on the following rules:
 - Uids for *staff* start with 1000